VARIANTE/VARS.cocoa/README.md

-# VARIANTE Stack (VARS) for iOS
+# VARS (VARIANTE Stack) for Cocoa/Cocoa Touch

-iOS UI framework for in-house apps.
+This framework contains many utility classes meant for internal use only.

+## License

+MIT